 Sin City has an infinite number of laid-back watering holes to get your drink on, but it also has plenty of upscale spots where you can dress fancy and drink even fancier.
 These spots, which are classified into the entertainment category “Lounge” or “Ultra Lounge,” are venues with more visually impressive interior design and decor that attract more well-dressed clientele starting later in the evenings.
-Like their nightclub siblings, lounges emphasize music, alcohol consumption, and sexy people-watching.
+Like their nightclub siblings, lounges in Las Vegas emphasize music, alcohol consumption, and sexy people-watching.
 However, there are a few key differences between the lounges and the more well-known nightclubs of Sin City.

 What is the difference between a Lounge and Nightclub?

 - Size.
 Lounges are smaller venues than nightclubs, with layouts typically half the size (or less) of the square footages of nightclubs.

 - Dance Floor.
 Lounges typically do not have dedicated dance floors like nightclubs do.
 Unlike a regular bar, however, you’ll often find a good amount of people at any lounge dancing to the music – either standing in place, at their seats, or within the lounge’s smaller open spaces that aren’t dance floors but can become de facto gathering places for drunk strangers to rock out to the music together.